2023 Kansas City Current season: March/April

+May

+June

+On June 14, 2023, the Kansas City Current announced the hiring of former Washington Spirit assistant coach Lee Nguyen as an assistant coach under Sjöblom.

+Style of play

+The Current began the 2023 season under head coach Matt Potter in a 4–3–3 formation before returning to a three-center-back formation used in the 2022 season.
+After Potter's firing, interim head coach Caroline Sjöblom expressed a preference for a four-back, possession-based system but noted difficulties implementing it without the benefit of a full preseason, and with injuries to starting defender Elizabeth Ball and midfielder Morgan Gautrat.

 Stadium and facilities

 The team currently plays at Children's Mercy Park in Kansas City, Kansas, sharing it with Sporting Kansas City of Major League Soccer.
 In October 2021, the team announced plans to build its own 11,500-capacity venue on the Berkley Riverfront of Kansas City, which is expected to open in late 2023 or early 2024, in time for the 2024 NWSL regular season.

-Beginning in June 2022, the Current kicked off at their own dedicated practice facility in Riverside, Missouri.
-It is the first purpose-built facility for an NWSL team.
+The Current continued to train in their dedicated practice facility in Riverside, Missouri, which opened in June 2022.
+It was the first purpose-built practice facility for an NWSL team.